inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### SETTING UP A DATAPROC CLUSTER
-Dataproc is a fully managed cloud service provided by Google Cloud Platform (GCP) for running Apache Spark and Apache Hadoop clusters.
+DataProc is a fully managed cloud service provided by Google Cloud Platform (GCP) for running Apache Spark and Apache Hadoop clusters.
 It abstracts the complexities of managing infrastructure, allowing users to focus on analyzing and processing data without worrying about cluster management tasks such as installation, configuration, and monitoring.
-Dataproc provides features such as automatic cluster provisioning, automatic scaling, integration with other GCP services like BigQuery and Cloud Storage, and support for various cluster configurations.
+DataProc provides features such as automatic cluster provisioning, automatic scaling, integration with other GCP services like BigQuery and Cloud Storage, and support for various cluster configurations.
 It is particularly well-suited for running data processing and analytics workloads at scale in a cloud environment.

 **CREATE A CLUSTER**
 _Make sure that you are using a service account that has permissions to submit to DataProc_

-1. On the dataproc clusters page, click `create cluster` and then create cluster on Compute Engine.
+1. On the dataProc clusters page, click `create cluster` and then create cluster on Compute Engine.
-2. For the purposes of this excercise select:
+2. For the purposes of this exercise select:
     - Cluster Type: Single Node (1 master, 0 workers)
     - Region: europe-west6 (same zone as bucket)
     - Optional components: Jupyter and Docker